Spanish Citizenship Through Descent

 Spanish Citizenship Through Spanish Born Parents

-Although my Spanish citizenship was not granted via this avenue, my father's was and is the sole reason I was even eligible to apply.
+Although my Spanish citizenship was not granted via this avenue directly, my father's was and is subsequently how I learned of my eligibility.

-When it comes to obtaining Spanish citizenship through parentage, a child's birth can be registered immediately with the Spanish Birth Registry, making the child Originally Spanish from birth (por origen).
+When it comes to obtaining Spanish citizenship through parentage, a child's birth can be registered immediately with the Spanish Birth Registry, making the child Originally Spanish from birth under Atricle 17.1.a (por origen).
 This avenue does not mandate that the child be born in Spain in order to hold such status but at least one parent must hold Spanish citizenship at the time of birth.
-This avenue is a typical example of an individual obtaining Spanish citizenship through descent (in legal terms)
+This avenue is a typical example of an individual obtaining Spanish citizenship through descent.

-In my Dad's case, he fell into the latter scenario as he was born in England to an English Father and a Spanish mother who was born in Spain and Spanish at the time of his birth.
+In my Dad's case, he fell into the latter scenario (por opicion) as he was born in England to an English father and a Spanish mother, who was born in Spain and Spanish at the time of his birth.

 The exact article that his citizenship was granted is referred to as Article 20.1.b which stipulates: